Gurujot/mathGame/README.md

 ### Designing the game
-The purpose of this app was to create a simple arithmetic math game where the user is asked math questions which get progressively more challenging(The progression of difficulty of the game can be modified in the code).
+The purpose of this app was to create a simple arithmetic math game where the user is asked math questions which get progressively more challenging.

 ### Features of app
 - choose username